gavollink/cleanpath/README.md

 ## TODO

+I think the string-hanlding should be replaced with something more standard than the home-grown thing I'm using.

-I'm thinking about an elegant way to deal with LD_FLAGS settings... where ' -L' precedes the folder to verify.
-Or CC_FLAGS where a ' -I' precedes a directory.
+I'm thinking about an elegant way to deal with `LD_FLAGS` settings... where ' -L' precedes the folder to verify.
+Or `CC_FLAGS` where a ' -I' precedes a directory.
 There are a few places in my workflow where this would come in handy.